Heerlen, The Netherlands

 The City of Heerlen

 Heerlen is a city and a municipality in the southeast of the Netherlands.
-It forms part of the city-region of Parkstad Limburg, an agglomeration with about 250,000 inhabitants, encompassing 8 municipalities.
-Heerlen was previously a coalmining area with much of the population employed in the industry.
-Following the arrest of coal mining activities, the disused mines were flooded and are now used to provide heat to Heerlen’s residents.
+It is part of the Parkstad Limburg city-region, which encompasses eight municipalities and has a population of almost 250,000 people.
+Heerlen was once a coal-mining town, with a large percentage of the inhabitants involved in the industry.
+Following the cessation of coal mining activities, the disused mines were flooded and are now used to provide heat to Heerlen’s residents.

 The Heerlen Demonstrator